Tyron-patterns/real-estate-portfolio-analysis/Executive-Summary/README.md

 ## 4. What operational risks exist?

-- **Expenses, such as maintenance and repair costs, are not structural but largely stochastic** (no periodic manteinance)
+- **Expenses, such as maintenance and repair costs, are not structural but largely stochastic** (no periodic manteinance).
-- Investment peaks observed at the start of the business confirm that expenses are, to a certain extent (unexpected accidents), controllable and containable, even if no property is fully immune from incidents
+Investment peaks observed at the start of the business confirm that expenses are, to a certain extent (unexpected accidents), controllable and containable, even if no property is fully immune from incidents

 - **Tenants profiles are for sure an important operational risks**
 as shown by both FCO Su and FCO Giu, were there have been many instances of payments issues.
 Proper tenant profiling is therefore vital and, as data suggests, certain categories, which are associated primarily with Fiumicino's units, require some deeper attention.
-For example, knowing were to focus attentions has allowed to implement strategies (such as insurance against missed payments, structural damage while also providing legal assistance) to protect vulnerable units.
+For example, increased awareness of higher-risk situation has allowed to implement targeted strategies (such as insurance against missed payments and structural damage, alongside legal assistance) to protect vulnerable units.
-In any case, said measures should not be used blindly, as they suppose a cost.
-It's therefore recomendable to protect only units that are more at risk, so not to encour in additional, evitable costs
+In any case, said measures should not be used blindly, as they come at a cost.
+It's therefore recomendable to protect only units that are more at risk, so not to encour in avoidable costs

 - **Turnovers are intrinsically risky as they might come with vacancy periods**
 together with the fact new tenants per se require background assesment, which is expensive both in money and time and can introduce risks of payment issues.